WorkBoard at GHX

-WorkBoard CEO Deidre Paknad sat down with Tina Murphy, Chief Revenue Officer at GHX, to hear about how GHX’s OKR journey and what Tina’s learned along the way.
+WorkBoard CEO Deidre Paknad sat down with Tina Murphy, President at GHX, to hear about how GHX’s OKR journey and what Tina’s learned along the way.
 Tina talks about transformation, the cathartic and energizing effect OKRs had, and the shift in leadership she’s made over the past year.

 Deidre Paknad, WorkBoard CEO: How did you start on this journey, and on the path of accelerating alignment on strategic priorities for GHX?